 The PUD has three elected commissioners who represent Snohomish County (see Commission District map to your right to view district boundaries).
-Their six-year terms are staggered, which helps provide continuity to the Board, and they rotate serving as president, vice president, and secretary every year.
+Their six-year terms are staggered, which helps provide continuity to the Board.

 Sidney (Sid) Logan